lets-try-solar/enverbridge/README.md

-# Enverbridge stats collector [Lets-try-Solar][Lts]
+ Enverbridge stats collector [Lets-try-Solar][Lts]

 get_solar.pl is a script to collect stats from the Envertec portal and will push these metrics into a InfluxDB.
+Additionally the script can send the data to a MQTT broker and to a CCU2.

 # Setup

 #### Clone the repository to your machine
 ```